ludbek/env-sandbox/readme.md

 te <cmd>
 ```

-It runs a command inside test environment.
-It exports environment variables from `dev.env` and `test.env` before running a command.
+It exports environment variables from `dev.env` and `test.env`, and runs a command.
-It exports environment variables from `user.env` if available.

 ### Other environment
 ```
 xe <path-to-env-file> <cmd>
 ```

-It runs a command inside the environment created by the specified file.
-It exports environment variables from the specified file.
+It exports environment variables in the given env file and runs a command.